aplazame/ios-sdk/README.md

     func checkoutHandleCheckoutToken(token: String, handler: (success: Bool) -> Void) {
         print("checkoutHandleCheckoutToken \(token)")
-        // Here is where token has to be verify with you own service handler(success: true)
+        // Here is where token has to be verified with you own service handler(success: true)
     }
 }